-In October 2015, the fourth reforestation activity was held at the prefectural forest in Tanzawa Lake.
-Participants included 24 executives and employees from Head Office, Tokyo Branch and Yokohama Branch, and with the instructions from the Kanagawa prefecture certified forest instructor and the support from the Prefectural Nature Conservation Center, we performed tree thinning works and took a walk along the mountain trails.
+In October 2016, the fifth reforestation activity was held at the prefectural forest in Tanzawa Lake.
+Participants included 27 executives and employees from Head Office, Tokyo Branch and Yokohama Branch, and with the instructions from the Kanagawa prefecture certified forest instructor and the support from the Prefectural Water Source Environment Conservation Division, we performed tree thinning works and took a walk along the mountain trails.

-Participants were divided into 4 groups, and in accordance to safety instructions, they trimmed trees by hand.
+Participants were divided into four groups, and in accordance with safety instructions, they thinned trees by hand.